Unboxed-Software/solana-course/content/token22-on-chain.md

 Now we can move on to the logic of our `handler` function.
 This instruction will need to update both the pool and user state accounts, transfer all of the user's staked tokens, and mint the user their reward tokens.
 To get started, we are going to log some info and determine how many tokens to transfer to the user.

-Because we have kept track of the user's stake amount in the `user_stake_entry` account, we know exactly how many tokens this user has staked at this point in time.
+We have kept track of the user's stake amount in the `user_stake_entry` account, so we know exactly how many tokens this user has staked at this point in time.
 We can fetch this amount from the `user_entry.balance` field.
 Then, we'll log some information so that we can inspect this later.
 We'll also verify that the amount to transfer out is _not_ greater than the amount that is stored in the pool as an extra safety measure.
 If so, we will return a custom `OverdrawError` and prevent the user from draining the pool.

 ```rust
 pub fn handler(ctx: Context<Unstake>) -> Result <()> {